microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The X-ray assessment (25 kV, 6 sec, Faxitron Bioptics, Tucson, Arizona, US) was conducted at days 7, 14, 21 and 28 after implantation to monitor the progression of the lesions.
 Prior to terminal anesthesia and perfusion with µAngiofil as described above, the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. @fig:3, Panel A).
 The harvested and fixated murine hind limb (4% PFA at 4° C) was then imaged using a desktop microCT scanner SKYSCAN 1272 (Fig. @fig:3), with an X-ray source acceleration voltage of 60 kV and an X-ray source current of 166 µA.
-The X-rays were filtered by 0.25 mm of aluminum prior to incidence onto the sample.
+The X-rays were filtered by 0.25 mm of aluminum.
 Projection images were recorded over a sample rotation of 180°, with one projection acquired at each 0.1° and 3 projections being averaged for noise reduction.
 Each projection image with a size of 4904 x 3280 pixels was exposed for 2800 ms.
 This resulted in an isometric voxel size of 1.65 µm.

-The visualization (CTvox (v.3.3.1, microCT Bruker, Kontich, Belgium)) unambiguously displays intratumoral vasculature and extensive defects in mineralized bone tissue.
+The visualization (CTvox (v.3.3.1, microCT Bruker, Kontich, Belgium)) displays intratumoral vasculature and extensive defects in mineralized bone tissue.
 Neighboring structures, such as the growth plate and the epiphysis or the menisci are also easily assessed (Fig. @fig:3).

 ![**microangioCT of a xenograft tumor implanted into tibia of 6 weeks old CB17SCID male mice.**